Interstate 69

 The long range goal is to unite all of the separate sections into a seamless corridor linking Canada with Mexico.

-Crossing into the Great Lakes State, I-69 heads northerly to Marshall and a junction with Interstate 94 before bending eastward toward the capital city of Lansing.
-Business loops along the way serve communities bypassed along old U.S. 27.
+Crossing into the Great Lakes State, I-69 heads northerly to Marshall and a junction with Interstate 94 before shifting eastward toward the capital city of Lansing.
+Business loops along the route serve communities bypassed along old U.S. 27.
 Once in the Lansing area, I-69 changes directions.
 Removed by 2011, a sign indicated that I-69 north becomes I-69 east.
 Beyond Lansing and the overlap with Interstate 96, I-69 crosses I-75 at a nearly 90 degree angle within the city of Flint and then meets Interstate 475.
 The freeway returns to rural areas east of Flint en route to Lapeer and Port Huron.
 Once in Port Huron, I-69 and I-94 meet for a second time and combine eastward to the Blue Water Bridge to Sarnia, Ontario.

 The first section of I-69 south of Indiana posted was the 14.7 mile stretch between U.S. 61 near Tunica and Interstate 55 by Hernando, Mississippi.
 This route generally serves as a connector for through traffic heading south to U.S. 61 and an area of casinos from I-55 north into Memphis, Tennessee.
-A subsequent extension of I-69 made in 2008 lengthened the route along side I-55 north into Memphis.
+A subsequent extension of I-69 made in 2008 lengthened the route alongside I-55 north into Memphis.

 Main guide: Interstate 69 Mississippi